My Almond Cookies are an easy and delicious recipe to make, and best of all, they are both gluten-free and dairy-free.

 Notes

-Never use the cup to scoop your ingredients – you may compact the contents in the measuring cup, and this will cause the recipe to not work accurately. - All ovens vary in temperature slightly, and as such we have provided a time range for doneness on this recipe.
+Both are able to be used in this recipe, but the colour will vary if you use the whole almond variety. - All ovens vary in temperature slightly, and as such we have provided a time range for doneness on this recipe.

 - Please note, the nutritional information is based on one cookie.
 Please note, the nutritional information is an estimate only.